Tuesday, November 11, 2025

 The author kept reminding the reader that she is a peace activist, including a story about how a button that said "Peace" almost prevented her from leaving England to go to France.

-Doty visited to battlefield of Marne, where she noticed large number of trenches and crosses.
+Doty visited the battlefield of the Marne conflict, where she noticed large number of trenches and crosses.
 She also noticed how life continued for civilians like farmers.

 Doty told a story of a young boy who took his newborn sister from Belgium to Holland, at the request of his mother, who stays behind and is apparently killed when her hamlet is destroyed.
 The boy's father is killed at the front, and Doty tries to make sense of the family's experience.

-On the author's second trip to Europe, she has to travel to Hamburg, Germany through Norway, Sweden, and Denmark.
+On the author's second trip to Europe in 1916, she has to travel to Hamburg, Germany through Norway, Sweden, and Denmark.
 Enroute, she makes general travel writer observations about the different societies, physical conditions, and war loyalties.

-From Hamburg, traveled to Berlin, which seems more full of life in 1916 than it did during her last trip to Berlin in 1915.
+From Hamburg, Doty traveled to Berlin, which seemed more full of life in 1916 than it did during her last trip to Berlin in 1915.
+She can freely talk English, unlike her first visit.

 The author constantly talks about the quality of food that she eats, and finally decides to stay in only the best hotels during her trip, where she can get the best food.

 But that writing contrasts strongly with writing about the meager rations of everyday Germans, and how rich people find ways to eat better than the poor.
+The author talks about the inefficiency of the food distribution system in Germany, and how it is making people suffer.
 The bourgeoisie can afford food stamps, but the poor cannot.
-To the author, most people had an undernourished look, and she wonders if that will make them rise up against autocracy and militarism.
+Most people had an undernourished look, and Doty wonders if that will make them rise up against autocracy and militarism.

 It is hard to be discontented and progressive when the stomach is full and the land flows with milk and honey.
 But with suffering a new race is emerging—a lean race with active minds that begins to question German autocracy and militarism.